ciaraosull/project-4-django/README.md

 *   Other tools:
     *   Balsamiq Wireframes: used to create the wireframes for design
     *   Chrome DevTools: used to debug the website
+    *   Crispy Forms: used to manage Django Forms
     *   Cloudinary: the image hosting service used to upload images
     *   Coolors: used to make the colour palette
     *   Font Awesome: used to create the icons